KhangxLi/RPG-Dungeon/README.md

 You gain Moni by defeating monsters.
 The formula for Moni gained for each monster is the monster's level times 3.

 #### X-Monster Database:
-This shows you monster you've encountered and their information.
+This shows the monster you've encountered and their information.